MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

 # Vector spaces

-\begin{definition}[Vector space] A vector space $V$ is a set closed over two operations: scalar multiplication and vector addition.
+> **Definition** [Vector space] A vector space $V$ is a set closed over two operations: scalar multiplication and vector addition.
 These two operations must fullfill the following properties:

 - $V$ is closed under scalar multiplication and vector-addition: $a\vec{v} \in V, \vec{v} + \vec{w} \in V$
 - vector-addition is commutative: $\vec{v} + \vec{w} = \vec{w} + \vec{v}$